After a long legal battle for the legalization of smokable hemp, the situation in Indiana remains the same.

-Marijuana is illegal in Indiana, and the state even failed to legalize medical marijuana in 2015.
+Marijuana is illegal in Indiana for adult use, and the state even failed to legalize medical marijuana in 2015.
 Prior to the legalization of hemp CBD oil, in 2017, Indiana legalized CBD oil with 0.3% THC for epilepsy.

 FAQs on Hemp Flower Indiana State Laws

 How much hemp flower can you purchase at once (or one time) in Indiana?